Blog

 National Construction Code (NCC)

 The NCC sets minimum standards for safety, energy efficiency, accessibility, and health.
-All new builds must comply, either through 'Deemed-to-Satisfy' pathways or tailored Performance Solutions.
+All new homes must comply, either through 'Deemed-to-Satisfy' provision or tailored performance solutions where needed.

 State & Local Regulations